 Colour & Abstract/ Geometric Patterns

 Drab and dull walls of beige, grey and white are out of fashion as we see bright pops of colour and abstract geometric shapes take their place.
 Bright pops of colour and geometric patterns are taking over walls in canteens, meeting rooms, receptions and offices.
 Livening up boring office spaces and injecting a unique sense of personality into an office setting.
-This design approach has grown in popularity due to companies want to reflect their brand and values through the design of their offices, and this can now be seen through the colours and patterns chosen.
-On top of that, the use of bright colours has been proven to improve employees moods and increases creativity and motivation within your workforce.
-Making both employees and clients happier within your workspace.
+This design approach has grown in popularity as companies want to reflect their brand and values through the design of their offices, and this can now be seen through the colours and patterns that are chosen.
+On top of that, the use of bright colours has been proven to boost employees moods and increases creativity and motivation within your workforce, making both employees and clients happier within your workspace.

 Green Walls and nature being brought into design grew in popularity last year and will only go from strength to strength in 2019 as well.
 However not every company has the budget or type of property fit for a green wall.
 Moss walls are the perfect way to cash in on the green trend as they can survive in areas with very little or zero natural light, are easy to maintain and far cheaper than their plant based alternative.
 This highly versatile design feature is a popular choice for unique brand signage, event spaces and small or large accent walls and is a fun and unique way to inject the ever growing trend of bringing nature indoors into your workspace.